babaganosch/NotificationSystem/README.md

 });
 ```

-* You can also bind an empty callback to a message in order to only react to messages which includes a callback.
+* You can also bind an empty callback to a message, in order to only react to messages which includes a callback.

 ```gml
 receiver.add("hello");